Kilmar Abrego Garcia: Maryland man mistakenly deported to El Salvador back in U.S. now - UPI.com

 The criminal charges could impact his immigration case, John Sandweg, a former acting director of U.S. Immigration and Customs Enforcement, told CNN.

-"I think what we're going to see is on the back end of this criminal prosecution - now that they're prosecuting him for these immigration-related offenses - if they get a conviction, they will go back to the immigration court and argue that now there are those changed circumstances," Sandweg, who is now a partner at law firm Nixon Peabody.
+"I think what we're going to see is on the back end of this criminal prosecution -- now that they're prosecuting him for these immigration-related offenses -- if they get a conviction, they will go back to the immigration court and argue that now there are those changed circumstances," said Sandweg, who is now a partner at law firm Nixon Peabody.